 - too dizzy or weak to stand up

 - having trouble breathing

 About the Author:

-Keith-Austin Scarfo, DO, MS, is a board certified physician in both Anesthesiology and Pain Medicine.
-Dr. Scarfo is on staff at Rhode Island Hospital with the Norman Prince Spine Institute and holds a faculty appointment as an Assistant Professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.
+Dr. Keith-Austin Scarfo is a board certified physician in both anesthesiology and pain medicine.
+Dr. Scarfo is the co-director of the Norman Prince Spine Institute and holds a faculty appointment as an associate professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.

 Find a Doctor